Fractal string: Applications

 Ordinary and generalized fractal strings may be used to study the geometry of a (one-dimensional) fractal, as well as to relate the geometry of the object to its spectrum.
 For example, the geometric zeta function associated to a fractal string may be used to write an explicit tube formula for the volume of a neighborhood of the fractal.
 Regarding the connection between geometry and spectra, the spectral zeta function of a fractal string, which is the geometric zeta function times the Riemann zeta function, may be used to write explicit formulae which describe spectral counting functions.

 The framework of fractal strings also serves to unify aspects of fractal and arithmetic geometry.
 For example, a general explicit formula for counting the (reciprocal) lengths of a fractal string may be used to prove Riemann's explicit formula when using a suitable generalized fractal string which is supported on the prime powers with multiplicities of each given by the logarithm of the prime base of the power.

 For fractal strings associated with sets like Cantor sets, formed from deleted intervals that are rational powers of a fundamental length, the complex dimensions appear in a regular, arithmetic progression parallel to the imaginary axis, and are called lattice fractal strings.
 Sets that do not have this property are called non-lattice.
 There is a dichotomy in the theory of measures of such objects: an ordinary fractal string is Minkowski measurable if and only if it is non-lattice.

 The existence of non-real complex dimensions with positive real part has been proposed by Michel Lapidus and Machiel van Frankenhuijsen to be the signature feature of fractal objects.
-Formally, they propose to define “fractality” as the presence of at least one nonreal complex dimension with positive real part.
+Formally, they propose to define "fractality" as the presence of at least one nonreal complex dimension with positive real part.
 This new definition of fractality solves some old problems in fractal geometry.
-For example, according to the proposed definition of fractality in the sense of Mandelbrot, Cantor's devil's staircase not fractal because its Hausdorff and topological dimensions coincide.
+For example, according to the proposed definition of fractality in the sense of Mandelbrot, Cantor's devil's staircase is not fractal because its Hausdorff and topological dimensions coincide.
 However, the Cantor staircase function possesses many features which ought to be considered fractal such as self-similarity, and in this new sense of fractality the Cantor staircase function is considered fractal since it has non-real complex dimensions.